-Acceptable Use - Access to the electronic network must be: (a) for the purpose of education or research, and be consistent with the District's educational objectives, or (b) for legitimate business use.
+Acceptable Use - Access to the District's electronic networks must be: (a) for the purpose of education or research, and be consistent with the District's educational objectives, or (b) for legitimate business use.

-Privileges - The use of the electronic network is a privilege, not a right, and inappropriate use will result in a cancellation of those privileges.
+Privileges - Use of the District's electronic networks is a privilege, not a right, and inappropriate use may result in a cancellation of those privileges, disciplinary action, and/or appropriate legal action.
 The system administrator or Building Principal will make all decisions regarding whether or not a user has violated these procedures and may deny, revoke, or suspend access at any time.
 His or her decision is final.

-Unacceptable Use - The user is responsible for his or her actions and activities involving the network.
+Unacceptable Use - The user is responsible for his or her actions and activities involving the electronic networks.
 Some examples of unacceptable uses are:

-- 1. Using the network for any illegal activity, including violation of copyright or other contracts, or transmitting any material in violation of any State or federal law; - 2.
-Unauthorized downloading of software, regardless of whether it is copyrighted or de-virused; - 3.
-Downloading of copyrighted material without proper permission and/ or authorization. - 4.
-Using the network for private financial or commercial gain; - 5.
-Wastefully using resources, such as file space, video streaming, online games; - 6.
-Hacking or gaining unauthorized access to files, resources, or entities; - 7.
-Invading the privacy of individuals, that includes the unauthorized disclosure, dissemination, and use of information about anyone that is of a personal nature including a photograph; - 8.
-Using another user's account or password; - 9.
-Posting material authored or created by another without his/her consent; - 10.
-Posting anonymous messages; - 11.
-Using the network for commercial or private advertising; - 12.
-Accessing, submitting, posting, publishing, or displaying any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material; and - 13.
-Using the network while access privileges are suspended or revoked.
+- Using the electronic networks for any illegal activity, including violation of copyright or other intellectual property rights or contracts, or transmitting any material in violation of any State or federal law; - b.
+Using the electronic networks to engage in conduct prohibited by board policy; - c.
+Unauthorized downloading of software or other files, regardless of whether it is copyrighted or scanned for malware; - d.
+Unauthorized use of personal removable media devices (such as flash or thumb drives); - e.
+Downloading of copyrighted material for other than personal use; - f.
+Using the electronic networks for private financial or commercial gain; - g.
+Wastefully using resources, such as file space;

+- Hacking or attempting to hack or gain unauthorized access to files, accounts, resources, or entities by any means; - Invading the privacy of individuals, including the unauthorized disclosure, dissemination, and use of information about anyone that is of a personal nature, such as a photograph or video; - j.
+Using another user's account or password; - k.
+Disclosing any network or account password (including your own) to any other person, unless requested by the system administrator; - I. Posting or sending material authored or created by another without his/her consent; - m.
+Posting or sending anonymous messages; - n.
+Creating or forwarding chain letters, spam, or other unsolicited messages; - o.
+Using the electronic networks for commercial or private advertising; - p.
+Accessing, sending, posting, publishing, or displaying any abusive, obscene, profane, sexual, threatening, harassing, illegal, or knowingly false material; - q.
+Misrepresenting the user's identity or the identity of others; and - r.
+Using the electronic networks while access privileges are suspended or revoked.